mbret/Chewie/README.md

 1. `git clone https://github.com/mbret/chewie-app.git chewie`.
 2. Move to newly created `chewie` folder and run `npm install`.
 You now have the assistant installed and ready.
 3. To run chewie move inside `chewie` folder and run `npm run start`

+### Quick overview
+- [https://github.com/mbret/chewie-app][chewie-app] is the application you need to install.
+- [https://github.com/mbret/chewie-system][chewie-system] is the system library than run the project. [chewie-app][chewie-app] install [chewie-system][chewie-system] as a dependencie and handle its installation for you.

 ## Getting started